 In June 25, 2001, groundbreaking for the 29,000 foot Physician and Surgery Center took place.

 In July 2002, the two primary care physician practices in Geneseo relocated to the new medical office facility which was constructed west of the 1994 addition.
 The second floor includes an operating room, a special procedure room, and an endoscopy suite.
-Also, a same day services wing features private rooms and bathrooms for patients, a preadmission teaching room and a separate waiting room.
+Also, a same day services wing features private rooms and bathrooms for patients, a pre-admission teaching room and a separate waiting room.

-In May 2004, Ground is broken on a $6.2 million construction project that includes the addition of a third floor atop the Physician and Surgery Center.
+In May 2004, ground is broken on a $6.2 million construction project that includes the addition of a third floor atop the Physician and Surgery Center.
 The new floor created a healing environment; that accommodates technology advances; and is flexible to meet the needs of Hammond-Henry Hospital well into the future.
 The floor includes 24 total inpatient beds for critical care, med-surg and obsterical care.
 The project also included a new plant services building south of the Skilled/Extended Care building.

 In 2004, the sports medicine program was started in a storage facility on the west end of Geneseo.
 A year later the service relocated to the Geneseo Foundation Athletic Facility.
-The program includes wellness classes, athletic traning services, The Summit, an the athletic performance enhancement program.
+The program includes wellness classes, athletic training services, The Summit, an the athletic performance enhancement program.

 In 2009, patient satisfaction rates for outpatient surgery and the emergency department climb to the top four percent in the nation.
 Two years earlier the board of directors had established a goal to be in the top ten percent of all hospitals for patient satisfaction.